Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Kansas does not require separate state-level drone registration.
-Federal FAA registration is required for all drones over 250g ($5 for 3 years).
-Drones under 250g used recreationally are exempt from FAA registration.
+Kansas does not require state-level drone registration.
+Federal FAA registration ($5 for 3 years) is required for any drone over 250g (0.55 lb).

 6